NicoJuicy/poc-micro-service/README.md

 # poc-micro-service
 PoC - Microservice with a gateway, healthchecks, 2 microservices and a quick frontend with IdentityServer in asp.net core

+Tech:

-Tech: Nats as message broker ( not actually used) and Postgress.
+- Nats as message broker ( sending is used, but not receiving / handling Integration events)
+- Postgress as DocumentStore

 # Note